kontainapp/km/demo/k8s/README.md

 ## Minikube Notes

-To create a minikube cluster that used the CRI-O container runtime use:
+The command to create a minikube cluster that uses the CRI-O container runtime is:
-`minikube start --container-runtime=cri-o`.
+- `minikube start --container-runtime=cri-o`

 I needed to build the v1.22.0 version of minikube to get working `cri-o` runtime.
-That verion of minikube source requires golan 1.16 or greater.
+That version of minikube source requires golang 1.16 or greater to build.